Skip to content

 The method of determining whether a person lacks capacity is the Mental Capacity Assessment.
 Click here to access guidance on carrying out a Mental Capacity Assessment.

-The principles must be clearly applied when using and making a decision under the Act.
-If they are not clearly applied any decision that is made on behalf of a person who lacks capacity is not lawful.
+The principles must be applied when considering and making a decision under the Act.
+If they are not clearly applied, any decision that is made on behalf of a person who lacks capacity is likely to be unlawful.

 Caption: TEXT